kyphan38/arca/assets/docs/2-technologies/devops tools/iac/terraform/1-introduction/3-tools.md

 Prerequisites

-- Is your infrastructure going to be vendor specific in longer term ?
-Example AWS
+- Is your infrastructure going to be vendor-specific in the longer term? (e.g., AWS)
-- Are you planning to have multi-cloud / hybrid cloud based infrastructure ?
+- Are you planning to have a multi-cloud / hybrid cloud-based infrastructure?
-- How well does it integrate with configuration management tools ?
+- How well does it integrate with configuration management tools?
 - Price and Support

 Case 1: Cloudformation

-- Organization is going to be based on AWS for next 25 years
+- The organization is going to be based on AWS for the next 25 years
-- Official support is required in-case if team face any issue related to IAC tool or code itself
+- Official support is required in case the team faces any issues related to the IaC tool or the code itself
 - They want some kind of GUI interface that supports automatic code generation

 Case 2: Terraform

-- Organization is based on Hybrid Solution.
-They use VMware for on-premise setup; AWS, Azure and GCP for Cloud
+- The organization is based on a Hybrid Solution.
+They use VMware for an on-premise setup and AWS, Azure, and GCP for the Cloud
-- Official support is required in-case if IAC tool has any issues
+- Official support is required in case the IaC tool has any issues